 “I am proud that my work helps empower our hardworking clients.”

-Alexis Ronickher focuses her practice in representing whistleblowers in a broad range of areas including financial, cybersecurity, healthcare, and other industries.
+Ms. Ronickher focuses her practice on representing whistleblowers in a broad range of areas including financial, cybersecurity, healthcare, and other industries.
 Ms. Ronickher published “Cybersecurity Whistleblower Protection,” an overview of the protections and rewards available to cybersecurity whistleblowers under federal and state law.
 As part of her whistleblower practice, she represents clients pursuing qui tam claims under the False Claims Act and who have submitted whistleblower tips to the S.E.C. under the Dodd-Frank S.E.C. whistleblower program.
 She also specializes in representing clients in sexual harassment cases, as well as other employment matters, including civil rights discrimination and retaliation and Title IX violations.

 Ms. Ronickher has litigated cases nationwide in federal and state courts, as well as in administrative hearings.
 She represented a hair stylist in a sexual harassment and retaliation trial that resulted in a jury verdict of $2.3 million in favor of her client.
 In 2018, she represented whistleblowers in a successful qui tam lawsuit against a naval husbandry company for fraudulently billing the government that resulted in a $20 million settlement, and in 2014 she represented a whistleblower in a qui tam and retaliation lawsuit that resulted in a $10 million settlement.
 Ms. Ronickher has also represented numerous other whistleblowers and employees in cases that have successfully resolved confidentially prior to or during litigation.